jung-kurt/caddy-cgi/doc/index.md

 ### Basic Syntax

-The cgi directive lets you associate one or more patterns with a particular script.
+The basic cgi directive lets you associate a single pattern with a particular script.
 The directive can be repeated any reasonable number of times.
 Here is the basic syntax: